 Many Richmonders are familiar with pho (pronounced “fuh”), a Vietnamese noodle soup with beef broth served with an assortment of meat and vegetables but they are not familiar with banh mi sandwiches.

-A result of French colonialism and combining French and native Vietnamese ingredients, the banh mi sandwich is served on a French baguette, with a choice of proteins (we offer chicken, pork and tofu), tangy carrots and daikon radishes, cucumbers and cilantro.
-Our version also offers a homemade aioli of sriracha, mayo and fish sauce.
+A result of French colonialism and combining French and native Vietnamese ingredients, the banh mi sandwich is served on a French-style baguette, with a choice of proteins (we offer chicken, pork and tofu), tangy carrots and daikon radishes, cucumbers and cilantro.
+Our version also offers a homemade aioli of sriracha, mayo and other herbs and spices.